kranzky/megahal/README.md

 1. `cancel`: go back without making a selection
 2. `default`: the personality used for the 1998 Loebner competition
-3. `aliens`: talk with Bishop from Aliens!
+3. `aliens`: Bishop from Aliens!
-4. `bill`: talk with Bill Clinton (thanks to Matt Stokes)!
-5. `caitsith`: talk with Cait Sith from FFVII (thanks to Sailor Solathei)
-6. `ferris`: talk with Mr. Ferris Bueller himself!
+4. `ferris`: Mr. Ferris Bueller himself!
 Bueller!
 Bueller!
-7. `manson`: talk with MegaMANSON, the Marylin Manson personality (thanks to Jonathan Peck)
-8. `pepys`: talk with Samuel Pepys, taken from the @samuelpepys Twitter feed
+5. `pepys`: Samuel Pepys, taken from the @samuelpepys Twitter feed
-9. `pulp`: talk with Marsellus Wallace from Pulp Fiction!
+6. `pulp`: Marsellus Wallace from Pulp Fiction!
-10. `scream`: talk with Randy from Scream!
-11. `sherlock`: talk with Sherlock Holmes, with quotes taken from all the books
+7. `sherlock`: Sherlock Holmes, with quotes taken from all the books
-12. `startrek`: talk with Data from Star Trek (thanks to mbaker)
+8. `startrek`: Data from Star Trek (thanks to mbaker)
-13. `starwars`: talk with Threepio from the Star Wars Trilogy!
+9. `starwars`: Threepio from the Star Wars Trilogy!

 Example
 -------